CMSgov/MES-StateOfficerMD/README.md

----
-title: README
----
+# State Officer, M.D.

-This course is being developed as a learning materials pilot in conjunction with colleagues at the Centers for Medicare and Medicaid Services.
+This course is being developed as a learning materials pilot between 18F and the Centers for Medicare and Medicaid Services.

 THIS COURSE DOES NOT REPRESENT OFFICIAL GUIDANCE.
-It represents neither changes to existing policy nor pending new policies. **THIS IS NOT OFFICIAL GUIDANCE**.
+It represents neither changes to existing policy nor pending new policies.

+**THIS IS NOT OFFICIAL GUIDANCE**.
 ## Building this site

 The file DEVELOPING.md in this repository covers how to build and test the site locally.